mnr/rpigpior/README.md

   which changes to watch for, how many events to process before exiting, or if the events should be reported to the console

+- **gpiofind** - Find a GPIO line by name.
+The output of this command can be used as input for gpioget & gpioset

 ## Installation

 `rpigpior` is hosted on github.
 Until it arrives at cran, you can